Runtime-Error3490/React_Hooks/README.md

 UseReduer (reducer,initialState)<br>
 UseReducer newState=reducer(currentState,action)<br>
 UseReducer return a pair of values [newState,dispatch]<br>
+When you need to cache the function use useCallback <br>
+When yuo need to cache the value of the function use useMemo <br>
 useState vs useReducer
 | Scenario                         | `useState`                            | `useReducer`                             |
 |----------------------------------|---------------------------------------|------------------------------------------|